The Best CPU Temperature Monitor Software (2023 Reviews)

 • Can be overwhelming for the uninitiatedrnRemote monitoring locked under Pro version

-HWiNFO may not be as popular as some of the other picks in this guide, but it is definitely one of the best CPU temperature monitoring software out there.
-In fact, it provides monitoring for all hardware of a computer.
-And, of course, it is entirely free.
+HWiNFO may not be as well-known as some other choices in this guide, but it is certainly one of the greatest CPU temperature monitoring programs available.
+In fact, it offers monitoring for all computer hardware.
+And, of course, it is completely free.

 Whether you have a Ryzen or an Intel system, HWiNFO will deliver.

-A favorite for tech enthusiasts and popular with tech reviewers (Linus Tech Tips, Gamers Nexus, etc.)
+A popular choice for tech fans and well-liked by tech critics (Linus Tech Tips, Gamers Nexus, etc.)

 The Pros: